natoriamilligan/linux-cheatsheet/sysadmin-cheatsheet.md

 - `uptime` : shows system uptime and load average
 - `top` : to check CPU and memory usage
 - `ps` : lists all user running processes
+- `pgrep -f running_process.sh` : locates the PID for the process that is running
+- `pkill running_procees.sh` : to force a process to terminate